-According to a new study, in the Caribbean Sea near Tortuguero National Park, fishing guide Garvin Watson discovered a very unusual creature at a depth of 37 meters.
-He caught and then released a nearly two-meter-long with white eyes and bright orange coloring.
+According to a new study, fishing guide Garvin Watson found an unusual shark near Tortuguero National Park in the Caribbean Sea at a depth of 37 meters.
+He caught and then released a nearly two-meter-long shark with white eyes and bright orange coloring.

 “It was hard to believe what I was seeing.
 This orange shark, shimmering in the sunlight, was something extraordinary,” Watson told Live Science.

-The creature, belonging to the Ginglymostoma cirratum family—commonly known as the nurse shark—was diagnosed by oceanographic biologists from the Federal University of Rio Grande (Brazil) with a condition known as xanthochromism.
+The creature, the species Ginglymostoma cirratum—commonly known as the nurse shark—was diagnosed by oceanographic biologists at the Federal University of Rio Grande in Brazil with xanthochromism.
 This rare condition is characterized by an increase in yellow or golden pigmentation of the skin.
-Moreover, the unfortunate shark also suffered from albinism.
+The shark also showed signs of albinism.

 What Did the Scientists Report?

-The research team had previously encountered xanthochromism in several .
-However, this is the first documented case of pronounced yellow-orange coloration in a nurse shark.
+The research team had previously encountered xanthochromism, but this is the first documented case of pronounced yellow-orange coloration in a nurse shark.

 Researchers spoke with Watson and examined photographs of the nurse shark.
 They noted that the shark lacked the typical black irises and concluded that it was likely an albino.
 The presence of albinism makes it even more extraordinary.